High Noon: Plot

-In Hadleyville, a small town in New Mexico Territory, in 1898, Marshal Will Kane, newly married to Amy Fowler, prepares to retire.
-The happy couple will soon depart for a new life: to raise a family and run a store in another town.
-However, word arrives that Frank Miller, a vicious outlaw whom Kane sent to prison, has been released and will arrive by the noon train.
-Miller's gang—his younger brother Ben, Jack Colby, and Jim Pierce—await his arrival at the train station.
+In Hadleyville, a small town in New Mexico Territory, Marshal Will Kane, newly married to Amy Fowler, prepares to retire.
+The happy couple will soon depart to raise a family and run a store in another town.
+However, word arrives that Frank Miller, a vicious outlaw whom Kane sent to prison, has been released and will arrive by the noon train, one day ahead of the new marshal.
+Miller's gang—his younger brother Ben, Jack Colby, and Jim Pierce—wait at the station.

 For Amy, a devout Quaker and pacifist, the solution is simple—leave town before Miller arrives—but Kane's sense of duty and honor make him stay.
 Besides, he says, Miller and his gang would hunt him down anyway.
 Amy gives Kane an ultimatum: she is leaving on the noon train, with or without him.

-Kane visits a series of old friends and allies, but none can or will help: Judge Percy Mettrick, who sentenced Miller, flees on horseback, and urges Kane to do the same.
-Harvey Pell, Kane's young deputy, is bitter that Kane did not recommend him as his successor; he says he will stand with Kane only if Kane goes to the city fathers and "puts the word in" for him.
+Kane visits old friends and allies, but none can or will help.
+Judge Percy Mettrick, who sentenced Miller, flees and urges Kane to do the same.
+Harvey Pell, Kane's young deputy, is bitter that Kane did not recommend him as his successor; he says he will stand with Kane only if Kane "puts the word in" for him with the city fathers.
 When Kane refuses, Pell turns in his badge and pistol.
-Kane's efforts to round up a posse at Ramírez's Saloon, and then the church, are met with fear and hostility.
-Some townspeople, worried that a gunfight would damage the town's reputation, urge Kane to avoid the confrontation entirely.
+Kane's efforts to round up a posse at Ramírez's Saloon and the church are met with fear and hostility.
+Some townspeople, worried that a gunfight would damage the town's reputation, urge Kane to avoid the confrontation.
 Some are Miller's friends, but others resent that Kane cleaned up the town in the first place.
-Others are of the opinion that their tax money goes to support local law enforcement, and that the fight is not a posse's responsibility.
-Sam Fuller hides in his house, sending his wife Mildred to the door to tell Kane he is not home.
+Others believe that Kane's fight is not the town's responsibility.
+Sam Fuller hides in his house, forcing his wife Mildred to tell Kane he is not home.
 Jimmy offers to help, but he is blind in one eye, sweating, and unsteady.
-Kane tells him he will call him and gives him money for a drink.
-The mayor encourages Kane to just leave town.
+The pastor of the local church, his service interrupted by Kane seeking help from the parishioners, is of no aid.
+Neither are some apparently willing volunteers, after the mayor encourages Kane to leave town.
 Martin Howe, Kane's predecessor, is too old and arthritic.
 Herb Baker agrees to be deputized, but backs out when he realizes he is the only volunteer.
-A final offer of aid comes from 14-year-old Johnny.
-Kane admires the boy's courage, but refuses his help.
+One last offer of help comes from 14-year-old Johnny.
+Kane admires his courage, but refuses his aid.